WVUHPC/GPUs-in-Scientific-Applications/_episodes/02-paradigms.md

 ~~~
 {: .language-c}

-On this section we decide two important numbers in CUDA executionn that affect performance.
+In this section, we decide two important numbers in CUDA execution that affect performance.
 The number of threads per block and the number of blocks in the grid.
-CUDA organizes parallel executions in threads those threads are grouped in a 3D arrays called blocks and blocks are arranged in a 3D array called a grid.
+CUDA organizes parallel executions in threads those threads are grouped in a 3D array called blocks and blocks are arranged in a 3D array called a grid.
 For the simple case above we have just unidimensional blocks and unidimensional grids.

 The call to `add_vectors` is a non-blocking operation.
-Execution return to the host as soon as the function is called.
-The device will work on that function independent from the host.
+Execution returns to the host as soon as the function is called.
+The device will work on that function independently from the host.

-Only the function `cudaMemcpy()` will impose a barrier, waiting for the device to complete execution before copying the data back from device to host.
+Only the function `cudaMemcpy()` will impose a barrier, waiting for the device to complete execution before copying the data back from the device to the host.

-On the next lessons we will focus on CUDA to learn how to program GPUs and finally OpenACC a simpler model for fast offload of computation to the GPUs as we saw before.

 {% include links.md %}